 Mass surrender and temporary dissolution

 Easter Saturday 3 April 1915 would become the most controversial day in the history of the regiment.
 At the front section north of Bardejov the bulk of the regiment, probably more than 1,000 men, surrendered after having been partly cut off by numerically superior Russian forces.
 On 8 April Feldmarschall-Leutnant Josef Krautwald, commander of III.
 Korps of 3.
 Armee reported that the regiment had surrendered to a single Russian battalion without firing a shot, that the newly arrived 8th march battalion was the main culprit but that the old core of the regiment was reliable.
 He claimed that he had received this information from the regiment's commander, a claim that the commander Schaumeier[2] later contested.
 On 10 April, the commander of 3.
 Armee, general Svetozar Boroević von Bojna decided to dissolve the regiment temporarily, with effect from the next day.
-He also informed Erzherzog Friedrich who on 16 April presented the case for the Emperor.
+He also informed Archduke Friedrich who on 16 April presented the case for the Emperor.
 He in turn issued a brief order dated 17 April 1915.
 It rubber-stamped the decision to temporarily dissolve the regiment, ordered its standard to be deposed in Heeresmuseum in Vienna, and that the decision be made public within the army.
-On 22 April Kaiser Franz Joseph I.'s decree was indeed read out to the troops:
+On 22 April Emperor Franz Joseph I.'s decree was indeed read out to the troops:

 Ich genehmige die vom 3.
 Armeekommando angeordnete, vorläufige Auflösung des Infanterieregiments Nr.
 28 und befehle, dass diese Maßregelung in der Armee allgemein verlautbart, die Regimentsfahne aber im Heeresmuseum deponiert werde.
 Wien, am 17.
 April 1915.
 Franz Joseph